tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/自实现 UI 集成方案/信令相关/信令管理（iOS）_intl_en.md

 * The invitation operation can be considered as a **connection request** by upper-layer semantics.
 * The hang-up operation can be considered as a **hang-up request** by upper-layer semantics.

 You can call the **invite** API of the IM SDK to initiate an invitation and specify the current invitation as a **connection or hang-up request** in the custom data of the API.
 Then, IM passes through the invitation to the peer for processing.
-You can refer to the hang-up logic of the component TUICalling ([iOS](https://github.com/TencentCloud/TIMSDK/blob/master/iOS/TUIKit/TUICalling/Source/Model/Impl/TRTCCalling%2BSignal.m) | [Android](https://github.com/TencentCloud/TIMSDK/blob/master/Android/TUIKit/TUICalling/tuicalling/src/main/java/com/tencent/liteav/trtccalling/model/TRTCCalling.java)).

 ### 4. What is the handling logic when a sent signaling invitation times out?